CarmackMo/LightweightGameEngine/README.md

 ## SmartPtrs.h

-This file implements smart pointers and the necessary components commonly used in dynamic memory resource management.
+This file implements smart pointers that are commonly used in dynamic memory resource management, and their necessary components.
 These components include `RefCount`, `PtrBase`, `SmartPtr`, and `WeakPtr`.

 + [RefCount](#refcount)
 + [PtrBase](#ptrbase)